mietzen/signal-cli-rest-api/DEBUG.md

     ports:
       - 2345:2345
 ```
-to your composefile to open the debugger port.
+to your `docker-compose.yml` to open the debugger port.

+**Beware signal-cli-rest-api only starts if you attach the debugger!!!**

 ## Debug with vscode